 "His voice is so strong and expressive, at once so holy and damned, it could shake heaven and hell simultaneously.
 This suggests the old soul of a true roots artist" - No Depression, US.
 "Dylan Walshe has taken up the reins from the likes of Bob Dylan and Townes Van Zandt, with poignant, poetic lyrics and memorable tunes" - The Irish Edition, US.

-Typically touring internationally as a solo acoustic performer, Dylan's music is steeped in the traditions of Folk, Irish, Blues, Singer-songwriter, One-man band & Roots Music, but never bound by those traditions.
+Typically touring as a solo acoustic performer, Dylan's music is steeped in the traditions of Folk, Irish, Blues, Singer-songwriter, One-man band & Roots Music, but never bound by those traditions.
 An experienced, "passionate & beguiling performer whether he's rocking out or turning up the introspection" - R2 Magazine, UK, Dylan has a recent history of pushing boundaries as a solo acoustic performer, appearing on bills & touring with a wide range of bands & genres such as Punk, Hardcore Ska & even Heavy Metal.
 Armed with his own soulful originals, Dylan also sings traditional songs of the working classes & reinterprets a wide spectrum of songs in his own inimitable style.
 After spending his 20s splitting his time between London & Ireland, Dylan now resides in Nashville, Tennessee.
 Most recently, as well as headlining tours throughout much of Europe & the U.S., Dylan toured Canada & the U.S. with Flogging Molly & The White Buffalo in 2017.
 In 2018, Dylan opened for Billy Bob Thornton & The Boxmasters on their Maine dates.
-Dylan also recorded with James Fearnley of The Pogues in 2018 & in 2019, Dylan toured the UK & Europe with the Swedish Heavy Metal band Avatar & the Canadian Celtic Punk band The Mahones.
+In that same year, Dylan also recorded with James Fearnley of The Pogues. in 2019, Dylan toured the UK & Europe with the Swedish Heavy Metal band Avatar & the Canadian Celtic Punk band The Mahones.